sigmaister/copy_CollapsOS/apps/basic/README.md

 **getb**: Read a byte in active blkdev at current pointer, then advance the pointer by one.
 Read byte goes in `A`.

-**putb**: Writes a byte in active blkdev at current pointer, then advance the pointer by one.
+**putb <val>**: Writes a byte in active blkdev at current pointer, then advance the pointer by one.
 The value of the byte is determined by the expression supplied as an argument.
 Example: `putb 42`.

 ### fs